Our guide to exploring the beautiful Canterbury region of New Zealand

-Highlights include punting along the River Avon, visiting the Christchurch Botanic Gardens, riding the tram, enjoying panoramic views with the Christchurch Gondola, taking a stroll around Hagley Park, exploring the International Antarctic Centre and Art Gallery, sampling the bars, cafes and shopping in the central city, and visiting the beaches of Sumner and New Brighton.
+Highlights include punting along the River Avon, visiting the Christchurch Botanic Gardens, riding the tram, enjoying panoramic views with the Christchurch Gondola, taking a stroll around Hagley Park, exploring the International Antarctic Centre and Art Gallery, sampling the bars, cafes, shopping in the central city, and visiting the beaches of Sumner and New Brighton.
 Check our Christchurch City Guide for full details.

 A 90 minute drive southeast brings you to the Banks Peninsula and the jewel in its crown, Akaroa.
 This French-influenced town is full of charm with its appealing harbour setting and quaint streets, French colonial buildings and numerous cafes.
 There are also plenty of opportunities to leave the harbour and explore the region by boat.

 Arthur's Pass National Park

 180km north of Christchurch, Kaikoura is a delightful coastal town famous for its whaling history and abundant marine life.
 With mountains that very nearly reach to the ocean, the town is a popular place to catch some sea air, with a number of boating excursions available.

 65kms southwest from Kaikoura, the town of Hanmer Springs is, as its name suggests, built around a natural hot spring that now includes an extended hot pools complex.
 The area has a number of mountain biking, walking and riding trails and there are plenty of activities to keep the whole family amused.
 A great place to unwind!

 Mount Cook National Park

 New Zealand's highest mountain, Aoraki/Mount Cook sits in the national park of the same name and is part of the Te Wahipounamu world heritage area.
 All but one of New Zealand's 3000m high peaks lie in the park, making it an obvious attraction for mountaineers and experienced hikers.

 Check our 'Things To Do' section to see details of the activities on offer in Christchurch and the Canterbury region.